Vlasenko2006/CoZyRAG/README.md

   The `GPT2 Distilled` and `all-MiniLM-L6-v2` pair is lightweight, easy to understand and train, requires minimal hardware, and forms a minimal working RAG (Retrieval-Augmented Generation) infrastructure.
 It can generalize context from the retriever and generate coherent answers.
 One-sentence, one-word answers simplify training.

 - **Cons:**
-  Due to the simplicity of the dataset, the system typically generates answers of one word or one full sentence, rarely two.
-Achieving optimal accuracy requires careful selection of hyperparameters.
+  Due to the simplicity of the dataset and the GPT distilled model, the system typically generates simple answers of one word or one full sentence, rarely two.
+No long stories yet...
+The system is highly sensitive to hyperparameters, and achieving optimal accuracy requires their careful selection.
 ---
 ### Examples